 - Refer to WSIB due to complexities

 Whether it’s a sudden health crisis, a workplace accident, or an unexpected outdoor mishap, having individuals trained in first aid can be the difference between life and death.
-In the critical moments before professional medical help arrives, a trained first aider can provide immediate assistance, significantly improving the chances of a positive outcome.
+In the critical moments before professional medical help arrives, a trained first aider can give immediate assistance.
+This significantly improves the chances of a positive outcome.

-First aid training equips individuals with the skills to respond effectively to a variety of situations, be it a hiking injury, a water-related incident, or a simple accident in the neighborhood.
-This not only enhances personal safety but contributes to the overall safety net of the community. .
-Rapid response to workplace accidents can mitigate the severity of injuries, reduce recovery time, and contribute to a safer work culture.
+First aid and CPR training equips individuals with skills to respond effectively to a variety of situations.
+These can include a hiking injury, a water-related incident, or a simple accident in the neighborhood.
+This training not only enhances personal safety but also contributes to the overall safety net of the community. .
+Rapid response to workplace accidents can mitigate the severity of injuries.
+It also reduces recovery time, and contributes to a safer work culture.

-Beyond legal compliance, businesses in Ontario benefit from a workforce that is trained in first aid due to increased productivity and reduced absenteeism.
-Employees who feel secure in their workplace are more likely to be engaged and focused, knowing that their well-being is a priority.
-It fosters a sense of community within the workplace, enhancing morale and teamwork.
+Beyond legal compliance, businesses in Ontario benefit from a workforce trained in first aid by increased productivity and reduced absenteeism.
+Employees who feel secure in their workplace are more likely to be engaged and focused.
+They know that their well-being is a priority.
+This fosters a sense of community within the workplace, enhancing morale and teamwork.

 Additionally, first aid training in Ontario extends beyond individual safety and workplace requirements—it fosters a culture of preparedness.
-In a region susceptible to extreme weather events, having a population well-versed in first aid ensures a prompt and organized response during natural disasters.
-From floods to heatwaves, being prepared to provide immediate assistance can make a significant impact on the overall resilience of communities.
+In a region susceptible to extreme weather events, having a well-versed population in first aid ensures a prompt and organized response during natural disasters.
+From floods to heatwaves, being prepared to give immediate assistance can significantly impact the overall resilience of communities.

 In conclusion, first aid training is not just a regulatory box to tick; it is a fundamental aspect of creating a safer and more secure Ontario.
-From individual well-being to community resilience and workplace safety, the benefits of first aid training ripple through every aspect of society, emphasizing its crucial importance in the diverse and dynamic province of Ontario.
+From individual well-being to community resilience and workplace safety, the benefits of first aid training ripple through every aspect of society.
+This emphasizes its crucial importance in the diverse and dynamic province of Ontario.